amitgoswami1027/CognitiveTechnology/README.md

 * Step-09: RUNNING SOAR PROJECT:
 export JAVA_HOME=Library/Java/JavaVirtualMachines/jdk1.8.0_91.jdk/Contents/Home

+### SOAR COURSE INTRODUCTION
+#### TOPICS: Soar Introduction,The Decision Cycle, Working memory, Procedural Memory, Example 1 Weather, Guided Example 1-1 Weather revised, Guided Example 1-2 Debugger set up, Self-assessment 1 AND Project 1 Echo.
+* SOAR INTRODUCTION: SOAR MANUAL chapter 2 & 3 or gentle introduction to SOAR 2016.
+* WHAT IS SOAR : Unified Architecture for building the intelligent systems.

+#### WORKING MEMORY
+Working memory contain all SOAR AGENT dynamic information about its world and internal reasoning.
+In SOAR WM is organized as the Garph structure in STATES.
+SOAR has two kinds of nodes:
+* IDENTIFIERS : Nodes that has Links emerging from them.
+Only Identifiers have ATTRIBUTES
+* CONSTANTS : Nodes that does not have Links emerging from them.
+* LINKS: Links are called ATTRIBUTES in SOAR and is prefaced by "^".
+* OBJECTS : Collection of working memory elements that share the same IDENTIFIER is called OBJECT.
+* AUGMENTATIONS: Working memory elements that make up the OBJECT are called AUGMENTATIONS.

+OBJECTS are usually written as a list of augmentations surrounded by parenthesis.

+#### SOAR DECISION CYCLE
+* PROPOSE => DECISION => APPLICATION
+#### EXAMPLE :
+* Proposal - 'What are all the things that I could do right now'
+* Decision - 'I can only do one thing at once, which one should I pick?'
+* Application - 'Now that I picked one thing to do, I can now actually do it'

 ### A GENTLE INTRODUCTION TO SOAR - AN ARCHITECTURE FOR HUMAN COGNITION

 1. INTRODUCTION : Many Disciplines contribute to the field of Cognitive Science that include psychology, linguistics,anthropology, and artificial intelligence.